JeremyBYU/polylidar/README.md

 }
 ```

-If you are using Polylidar for 3D work please cite:
+If you are using Polylidar3D for 3D work please cite:

 ```
 TBA